-St. John Medical Center is a tobacco free facility.
+PeaceHealth in Florence is tobacco free.
 Tobacco in any form is not allowed anywhere on the property at any time by patients, employees, physicians or visitors.
 A patient must have a written doctor’s order for an exception.

 Fragrances in any form including soaps, body lotions and sprays are not allowed as their adverse effects may trigger migraine headaches and other sensitivities in patients and health care workers alike.
 We appreciate your understanding and compliance about this often overlooked but important issue.